 The art of blending coffee is a key element of great espresso, the depth of flavour that can be created by carefully blending high quality beans surpasses any one origin used on its own, no matter how good it may be.

-At Laroma we take great pride in our blends, carefully crafted and meticulously roasted on our 1942 Probat roaster to deliver a range of coffees to suit all tastes.
+At Laroma we take great pride in our blends, carefully crafted and meticulously roasted on our state of the art Loring roaster to deliver a range of coffees to suit all tastes.

 Single Origin Coffee.

 We are constantly on the lookout for unique, interesting specialty coffees from across the globe.
 It is an exciting time in the specialty coffee industry as consumers are actively seeking out better, more interesting coffees.
 This is great news because it has created a demand for farmers to produce the best coffee they can, and in turn they are paid more and we are spoilt for choice when it comes to selecting exceptionally good coffees for you to try.